ezweave/pretty-functional/chapters/three/three.md

 >
 > Your author: A lamb, duh!

-Of course, I am also a "secret redneck" from Alberta and my family did, at one point, move from raising cattle to sheep and the market term for that is "lamb" so the joke... kind of works?
-Or not.
-Even if you don't eat meat, I will say that using the term "mutton" to refer to [sheep meat](https://en.wikipedia.org/wiki/Lamb_and_mutton) isn't normal.
-Unless you're stuck in a Dickensian novel (or from the UK).

 [To be fair](https://www.youtube.com/watch?v=E55t0lnp_8M), we've barely scratched the surface of functional programming.
 We've barely scratched the surface of even "pretty functional" programming.  ~We've looked at~ I've ranted about a few things with `lodash` and `rxjs` and hinted at things to come (ahem, monads), but this chapter is a bit of a breather to just discuss... style.